projectara/greybus-spec/source/special.rst

     Upon receiving this request, an Interface shall be prepared to receive messages on the indicated CPort.
 The Interface may send messages over the indicated CPort once it has sent a response to the connected request.
+This operation is never used for control CPort.

 .. c:function:: int disconnected(u16 cport_id);

     This Operation is used to notify an Interface that a previously established Greybus connection may no longer be used.
+This operation is never used for control CPort.

 Greybus Control Operations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^